zikun-li/AdaServe-Artifact-Evaluation/README.md

 `SLO_SCALE_MIN` and `SLO_SCALE_MAX` can be adjusted to cover different SLO ranges.
 The minimal SLO scale is 0.6 and the maximal SLO scale is 1.6 for both LLaMA-3.1-70B-Instruct and Qwen2.5-32B-Instruct on our evaluation.
 The minimal step size is 0.2.

-The results are saved in `results/fig11/llama/adaserve/`.
+The results are saved in `results/fig11/llama/adaserve/` and `results/fig11/qwen/adaserve/`.

 ### Figure 12